Lybster

 Lybster (/ˈlɪbstər/, Liabost) is a village on the east coast of Caithness in northern Scotland.
-It was once a big herring fishing port in the 19th century.
+It was a big herring fishing port in the 19th century.

 The Waterlines heritage museum is located in Lybster Harbour and provides information on the history and geology of Lybster.
 A small number of crab fishing boats also operate from Lybster Harbour.

-Lybster lies at the end of the tenth stage of the John o' Groats Trail, a long-distance walking trail from Inverness to John o' Groats.
+Lybster lies at the end of the tenth stage of the John o' Groats Trail, a long-distance footpath from Inverness to John o' Groats.

 History

 The Lybster area has a long history of human settlement, with the area named in Norse as 'Haligeo'.
 Lybster owes its current development to the fishing industry.
 A wooden pier was built in 1790 for use by the fishing boats.
-The village was founded in 1802 as a planned village by the local landowner, General Patrick Sinclair and his sons continued with its development.
+The village was founded in 1802 as a planned village by the local landowner General Patrick Sinclair, and his sons continued with its development.
 The road name Quatre Bras takes its name from the Napoleonic battle in which the sons served in 1815.

+In 1838, the population was said to be 1312, and there was a move to build a church there, as worshippers were having to travel either to Latheron or to Bruan, both about 5 mi away.